Cotham School Special Educational Needs and Disability Information Report

 1 How does Cotham School know if students need extra help and what should I do if I think my child may have a special educational need?

 A critical process for identifying a child's SEND is the way in which the school tracks the progress of each student.
 At Cotham School we have robust measures in place for tracking student progress.
-Subject teachers will raise concern with the Special Educational Needs Coordinator (SENCo) if they feel that classroom teaching is not sufficient to meet the needs of an individual student.
-If your child is identified as not making progress the school will take a decision to monitor this or put an additional provision in place to support the student.
+Subject teachers will raise any concerns with the Special Educational Needs and Disabilities Coordinator (SENDCo) if they feel that classroom teaching is not sufficient to meet the needs of an individual student.
+If your child is identified as not making expected progress the school will take a decision to monitor this or put additional provision in place to support them.

 If your child is still not making expected progress the school will discuss with you: